G1OJS/G1OJS.github.io/pages/airband_superhet_230811.md

 ---
 layout: default
-title: "VHF AM Superhet"
+title: "G1OJS VHF Airband Superhet Receiver"
 permalink: /VHF-AM-Superhet/
 ---
-# G1OJS VHF Airband Superhet Receiver
 Last summer (2023) I got the construction bug and wanted to build an airband receiver free from microprocessors.
 Something with an "analogue feel".
 So I set about Googling and found quite a few designs for superregen receivers and a particular superhet kit that comes up very often based around the NE602 oscillator/mixer and several op-amps, plus an "IF can" transformer.
 I wanted to make something that was as close to an all-transistor all-solid-state